mdn/community-meetings/2024-02-26/minutes.md

 - The blog post will link to the curriculum repository where folks will be able to give feedback.

 Question from Brian: Is there any guidance or expectation on how much time a learner would take when proceeding from one module to the next?
-Chris: We had considered this aspect but timing ideas are vague and very subjective. the circumstances and backgrounds of learners are pretty varied.
+Chris: We had considered this aspect but timing ideas are vague and very subjective.
+The circumstances and backgrounds of learners are pretty varied.
 We decided not to include any time guidance for now but based on feedback, we could consider it in the future.

 ## Contributing to MDN (@bsmth)